satorici/satori-cli/README.md

 ...
 ```

 Is there a playbook that you would like us to add?
-Drop us a line at support@satori-ci.com
+Drop us a line at <support@satori.ci>

 ## satori monitor